A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: General outline

 Notice that this transformation leads to a matrix with almost the structure of (\ref{structure_rho}), with the difference that the entries in the blocks $\sigma^\alpha$ are scattered everywhere instead of being concentrated in the diagonal blocks.
 In other words, if we set

 for $k_{\alpha}\in\{1,\ldots,n_{\alpha}\}$ such that $\widetilde{R}_{jk_\alpha}^{\alpha}\not=0$ for all $j\in\{1,\ldots,n_{\alpha}\}$, then

 while we would like to have the Kronecker products in reverse order.
-It is well known that for any pair of matrices $A$ and $B$ of arbitrary dimensions, the two Kronecker products $A \otimes B$ and $B\otimes A$ are permutationally equivalent (i.e., $B\otimes A=P( A\otimes B) F$ for appropriate permutation matrices $P$ and $F$).
-Moreover, when both $A$ and $B$ are square, they are actually permutationally similar (i.e., one can take $P=F ^{\dagger}$ above: see, for instance, Corollary 4.3.10 in \cite{Ho91} or \cite{He81}).
+It is well-known that for any pair of matrices $A$ and $B$ of arbitrary dimensions, the two Kronecker products $A \otimes B$ and $B\otimes A$ are permutationally equivalent (i.e., $B\otimes A=P( A\otimes B) F$ for appropriate permutation matrices $P$ and $F$).
+Moreover, when both $A$ and $B$ are square, they are actually permutationally similar (i.e., one can take $P=F ^{\dagger}$ above: see, for instance, \textbf{Corollary 4.3.10} in [\onlinecite{Ho91}] or [\onlinecite{He81}]).

 \begin{lemma} Given two matrices $A$ and $B$ of arbitrary sizes, there exist two permutation matrices $P$ and $F$, which only depend on the dimensions of the matrices $A$ and $B$, such that